Aquantia/atl_avb/kmod/README.txt

-Linux* aQuantia AQtion TSN Driver for the aQuantia Multi-Gigabit PCI Express Family of Ethernet Adapters
+Linux* aQuantia AQtion Driver for the aQuantia Multi-Gigabit PCI Express Family of Ethernet Adapters
 =============================================================================